- 23 December 1942

 Longreach, Queensland, Australia

-- Academic, Barrister, Govenor-General and Governor
+- Academic, Barrister, Govenor-General, Governor and Lawyer

 - Alternative Names